- Literature Downloads

 Debbie Victor, Uro-oncology Clinical Nurse Specialist, Royal Cornwall Hospital, Truro.

-Understanding Kidney Cancer booklet was awarded a 4 star rating and a high ‘readability’ score by the prestigious Directory of Information Materials for People Affected by Cancer 2010/11 published by Macmillian Cancer Support.
+Understanding Kidney Cancer booklet was awarded a 4 star rating and a high ‘readability’ score by the prestigious Directory of Information Materials for People Affected by Cancer 2010/11 published by Macmillan Cancer Support.
 The Directory reviews 1,111 booklets and leaflets about cancer and its treatment.

 We also produces the following kidney cancer factsheets that can be downloaded from this page or ordered in hard copy here.